eljalalpour/SDN101/README.rst

 Project
 -------
-In project we implement simple firewall with python on `ELRyu controller`_, for testing it we use `mininet platform`_.
+In project we implemented simple firewall with python on `ELRyu controller`_, for testing it we use `mininet platform`_.

 Documentation